|Location||Anubeth, Igas, Magrâbik|

 |Built||758 - 769|

 In the First Epoch, a group of Tamlêrran wizards built six towering monoliths.
-These were built to house magic and serve as anchors for a powerful ward.
+As batteries of arcane energy, they would became the anchors for a powerful ward.
 The wizards that built these monoliths were the most powerful mages of Magrâbik.
-The task of making them was difficult, expensive, and in the beginning resulted in the deaths of several arch-mages who overextended themselves.
+The task of making them was difficult, expensive, and in the beginning resulted in the deaths of several arch-mages.

 It is interesting to note, that we have yet to be harried or eviscerated by weave spiders.
 We dabble on the fringes of the Web of Magic and still no attacks - could it be that they know we do Arcana's work?
 We will soon see if their passivity holds when we are at their doors, ready to pierce the Web and use its power for a noble cause.